FollyMaddy/RetroPie-Share/00-scripts-00/readme.md

 # Idea added in generate-lr-mess-systems-1v4-alpha:

-Added the possibility to generate command scripts for handhelds described in @DTEAMS tutorial.
+Added the possibility to generate command scripts.

+It can also generate command scripts for handhelds described in @DTEAMS tutorial :

 https://retropie.org.uk/forum/topic/28462/tutorial-handheld-and-plug-play-systems-with-mame?_=1609426789602